 - The third turret from the bow was designated as "X" turret, not "C" turret.
 This was apparently done in order to keep a commonality with previous ships.
 Each turret had its own 750 hp steam engine located in the fixed structure, but any turret could draw on any of the pumps if necessary.
 Elevation was by hydraulic cylinder and piston connected to the slide.
 Each turret was driven by two 400 hp swashplate engines, only one in use at a time, which drove a worm gear.
 Runout was via compressed air.

-- Each gun was served by a pusher shell hoist and a cordite hoist.
+- These ships did not have handling rooms under the gunhouse.
+Each gun was served by a pusher shell hoist and a cordite hoist.
 The shell hoist delivered the shells in a bucket vertically to the rear of the gun.
 The cordite hoists were a dual canister design, powered by hydraulic rams with wire lift and pulleys, with each canister holding three bags of propellant vertically.
 These came up to the side and rear of the gun.
 During loading, the shell bucket tilted horizontally and the rammer went through the bucket to push the shell into the breech.
 The bucket and cordite canisters then traversed and the first cordite canister was rammed, the arrangement traversed again and then the second cordite canister was rammed.
 All three then traversed back and tilted vertically before traveling back down for the next load.
 There were about four ready rounds stored in the wings of the turret.
 A radial crane moved the ready rounds to the loading trays for the outside guns.

 - An inspection of Rodney's turret roller-paths in 1927 showed that the inner edge of the lower roller path was cutting into the flanges of the turret-rollers.
 A quickly-ordered inspection of Nelson found much the same problem.
 The damage was determined to be caused by the lateral thrust created when the heavy turrets were trained, especially when in a seaway.
 Restrictions were made to the speed in which the turrets could be trained while a solution was sought.
 After some alterations to the existing design failed to solve the problem, a satisfactory solution was found by the fitting of a new set of vertical rollers to the rotating structure.
 These were designed to take the lateral thrust away from the horizontal rollers and could maintain the necessary degree of concentricity between the upper and lower roller paths.
 Some of these vertical rollers were spring-loaded to help even out the forces as the turrets trained.
 The vertical rollers were also spaced such that no two fixed rollers were exactly opposite one another.
 Addition of these vertical rollers to both battleships was completed by October 1929 and the restriction in maximum training speeds was eliminated.
 Similar off-set rollers were later used on the King George V class mountings.